 - Feel free to decorate the hall for your event.
 Please use the hooks provided around the wall to attach your decorations.
 Please do not use pins, staples or sticky tape.

 - Please consider local residents with regards to noise levels – sound travels far in the countryside.
 Please be considerate when you leave the hall, particularly at night.
 All music must stop by midnight.

 - The car park is shared by other visitors to the site but it is a good size and so careful and considerate parking will ensure there are no problems.

 - The Committee will not be responsible for the loss of, or damage to or by, any vehicles using the car park.

-- The hire of the Clubroom includes use of the adjacent football pitch, except that during the football season football matches take priority, therefore the pitch will not be available when there is a home match.
+- The hire of the Clubroom includes use of the adjacent outside area.
+However, during the football season football matches take priority, therefore the pitch will not be available when there is a home match.

 - The Playground is available for use at all times by those hiring the hall as well as others.
 There is something there for all ages and includes equipment suitable for children with a disability.
 The area is checked regularly but the Committee cannot be held responsible for the safety of people using it.